frcdesign/FRCDesign.org/docs/learning-course/stage1/1A/section1-exercise6.md

+# 1A: Onshape Fundamentals
-# Exercise 6: Triangle Frame
+## Exercise 6: Triangle Frame

 All of our box tubes have been perpendicular to each other.
 Sometimes, you’ll have frames that are angled.